Page Content

 Board reviews

-To prepare for the American Board of Internal Medicine Certifying Examination, all categorical residents receive a complimentary copy of the Medical Knowledge Self-Assessment Program (MKSAP) and Board Basics, and complimentary access to the Mayo Clinic Interview Board Review course.
-Webcasts and lecture notes of the board review sessions also are available via the residency webpage.
-As evidenced by our three-year pass rate of 100%, our residents feel well-prepared when taking their ABIM examination.
+To prepare for the American Board of Internal Medicine Certifying Examination, all categorical residents receive a complimentary copy of the Medical Knowledge Self-Assessment Program (MKSAP) and access to an extensive collection of online resources.
+Webcasts for noon-conferences are available via the residency webpage.
+As evidenced by our three-year pass rate of 99%, our residents feel well-prepared when taking their ABIM examination.

 Resident scholarship program